 - B.1.
-Indicate all factors used to prioritize schools for service (select all that apply) [Section 2102(b)(2)(C)]: - Schools that are identified for Comprehensive Support and Improvement (CSI) under Title I, Part A of the ESEA - Schools that are implementing Targeted Support and Improvement (TSI) plans under Title I, Part A of the ESEA - Schools that have the highest numbers of low-income students
+Indicate all factors used to prioritize schools for service (select all that apply) [Section 2102(b)(2)(C)]: - Schools that are identified for Comprehensive Support and Improvement (CSI) under Title I, Part A of the ESEA;

+- Schools that are implementing Targeted Support and Improvement (TSI) plans under Title I, Part A of the ESEA; and - Schools that have the highest numbers of low-income students.

-Districts with schools identified as CSI or implementing TSI plans should check these boxes and those schools should be listed in B2 with how Title II-A funds will be prioritized.
-For schools with the highest number of low-income students, the district may use any measure(s) to determine which of these schools should be prioritized before schools not included in this factor.
+Districts with schools identified as CSI or implementing TSI plans should check these boxes and those schools should be listed in B2.
+For schools with the highest number of low-income students, the district may use any measure(s) to determine which of these schools should be prioritized before schools not included in this measure.